ddur/Warp-iMagick/warp-imagick/README.txt

 * **Warp iMagick | Convert WebP: enables your site to serve images in next-gen formats.**
 Original upload JPEG/PNG images are copied into compressed & optimized JPEG/PNG/WebP media types of original size and subsizes/thumbnails.
-WebP images are served by default.
+WebP images are served by Apache/Nginx configuration.
 JPEG/PNG images are served only for older (NO-WebP compatible) browsers.

 * **Warp iMagick | Image Compression Quality: flexible, easy to configure.**